Site Map

 Considerations

 The radioactive iodine leaves your body through your urine.
-You should not need to take special precautions, such as flushing twice after urinating, for 24 to 48 hours after the test.
+You need not take special precautions, such as flushing twice after urinating, for 24 to 48 hours after the test because the dose of radioactive iodine is very low.
 Ask your provider or the radiology/nuclear medicine team performing the scan about taking precautions.

 Related Information